Need to Know When You Should Decide to have Surgery? Read on for some very important things to consider!

 Pisces: (Twelfth House-Neptune Rules & Jupiter Co-Rules)

-When considering when to have surgery, there are sometimes that are naturally a lot better than others and other times that we definitely need to avoid.
+When considering when to have surgery, there are sometimes that are naturally a lot better than others and other times we definitely need to avoid.
 Fortunately, we can look to astrology for when these might be.
 And note: The above is not to say if you are not born under one of the signs, you will not suffer health issues as indicated by the zodiac signs, it depends on how the transits are affecting your natal planets, Example: I’m a Capricorn with a Virgo rising, I have Saturn in my natal 6th house in the sign of Pisces, which means I will always have cold feet & suffer feet issues.
 Also, I have Mars in my natal first house, I will always have tension and migraine issues!
-Especially when a transit planet sets off my natal planets my health problems become more intense!
+Especially when a transiting planet sets off my natal planets my health problems become more intense!

 Good times to have surgery: